Amebis/eduVPN/doc/ConnectingProfileSelectMode.md

 - `/profile_list` is loaded on demand.
 Client startup is faster.

 Cons:
-- The user needs an extra step to connect.
-However, profile selection could be ommited when instance has only one profile.
+- The user might need an extra step to connect: user must select a profile when instance has more than one profile.

 ## Mode 2